wlsf82/protractor-helper/docs/EXAMPLES.md

 ## fillFieldWithTextWhenVisibleAndPressEnter

-> Note: this function will be deprecated in favor of the function `fillFieldWithTextAndPressEnter`.
+> Note: This function will be deprecated in version 4.0.0 in favor of the function [`fillFieldWithTextAndPressEnter`](#fillFieldWithTextAndPressEnter).

 |  2 mandatory arguments   |            2 optional arguments            |
 | :----------------------: | :----------------------------------------: |